takacs/donkey/README.md

 [Anki](https://en.wikipedia.org/wiki/Anki_(software)) is a powerful, cross-platform flashcard application that utilizes spaced repetition to help users memorize information more efficiently.
 Spaced repetition is a learning technique where information is reviewed at increasing intervals to better commit it to long-term memory.
 Anki's versatility and rich feature set, such as multimedia support, complex card types, and a wide range of add-ons, make it a popular choice among students, professionals, and lifelong learners.

 #### Why donkey?
-Donkey is a simplified, command-line-based flashcard application designed to offer the core benefits of spaced repetition without the complexity and overhead of a full-featured GUI application like Anki.
+Donkey is a simplified, terminal-based flashcard application designed to offer the core benefits of spaced repetition without the complexity and overhead of a full-featured GUI application like Anki.

 ### Installation
 #### Go